TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 7/1 Corinthians 7.40.md

 ---

-But she is happier if she abide as she is, after my judgment: and I think that I also have the Spirit of God.
+But she is happier if she stays as she is, in my judgment, and I think that I also have God's Spirit.